2018 SC Automotive Summit

 Dealing with these challenges, the Belgians have developed sophisticated technological responses, and their efforts can help South Carolina industries navigate similar headwinds.

-On Thursday, March 1, the Belgians will present a series of brief presentations on how they’ve been working to develop Factories of the Future.
-To view the full agenda of the 2018 SC Automotive Summit and to register for the event, click here.
+On Thursday, March 1, the Belgians presented a series of brief presentations on how they’ve been working to develop Factories of the Future.

 Belgian Summit Presentations